tejavarma-aln/TallyWhatsappSender/README.md

-# TallyWhatsappSender
+# Tally WhatsappSender

 **Alert : If you already using earlier version then update or replace all the files with new ones (from the repository)**

 Send Attachments(Invoices, reports) to Client's Whats-app  without having any API
 using selenium library and chromium driver for perofming automated tasks and controlling the browser

-language used: c#
+Language used: c#

-it is a COM DLL which send attachments to whats-app by automating the chrome browser
+It is a COM DLL which sends attachments to whats-app by automating the chrome browser using selenium and chrome driver

 **Requirements:**